 Christopher HamerUK & European Patent and Design Attorney

-Chris is recommended by both The Legal 500 and Chambers UK for his 'high-quality advice on patents involving a chemistry angle', for being 'pleasant to work with' and for having 'outstanding technical ability' (The Legal 500 2015).
-The Legal 500 2016 edition notes that Chris 'impresses with his scientific expertise, negotiating skills and willingness to go the extra mile whenever required' (2016) and in the latest edition, he is described as being 'always keen to provide support' (2020).
+Chris is recommended by The Legal 500, where sources have praised his 'high-quality advice on patents involving a chemistry angle', for being 'pleasant to work with' and for having 'outstanding technical ability' (2015).
+He 'impresses with his scientific expertise, negotiating skills and willingness to go the extra mile whenever required' (2016) and in the latest edition, he is described as being 'always keen to provide support' (2020).
 He is a Recommended Individual in the IAM Patent 1000 guide for 2019, where he is praised for being 'an anchor in the toughest negotiations, he is consistent and concise with his advice.
 Chris is a truly remarkable combination of technical talent and client care.'

 Year joined: 2004